Why Use Laravel Socialite for Facebook Authentication in Laravel 11?

 • Slack.

-3 Create / Install a Laravel Project
+3 Install Fresh Laravel 11 Project

 3.1 Install Laravel Project

-composer create-project laravel/laravel facebook-auth-app
+composer create-project laravel/laravel facebook-socialite-app

 Then, navigate to your project directory:

-cd facebook-auth-app
+cd facebook-socialite-app

 3.2 Configure MySql Database